riccardo-giomi/rails-google-maps/README.md

 Additions and modifications to the original code include:

 - Content Security Policy configuration, working with Google.
+- Find a decent starting point for the map in new Places.

 ## Versions and requirements